unikraft/catalog-core/zig-hello/README.md

 2. Have your custom setup of repositories in the `workdir/` directory.
    Clone, update and customize repositories to your own needs.

+## Clean

+While not strictly required, it is safest to clean the previous build artifacts:

 ```console
 make distclean